Ovechkin gets hat trick with 2 empty-netters, Caps top Wings

 - Boeing 777X's fuselage split dramatically during September stress test

+Detroit got goals from Robby Fabbri and Luke Glendening, and Bernier made 29 saves.
+The Red Wings have been outscored 24-4 in their last five games.

+“I thought we came out and had a great first period at home.
+We generated chances,” Larkin said.
+“Our power play wasn’t anywhere near good enough, but we didn’t quit.
+It was a one-goal game there at the end.
+You can’t wait until the last minute to score goals.”

 The Capitals scored twice in the second period to erase a 1-0 deficit.
 Oshie tied it with a power-play goal 2:19 into the period, and Ovechkin’s first goal gave Washington the lead about seven minutes later.
-Ovechkin put a shot in off Bernier from the bottom of the left circle after swooping behind the net.

 Wilson scored his 10th with 5:37 remaining before Glendening pulled Detroit back within one 9 seconds later.
 It was Glendening’s fourth goal.